While we are looking forward to the start of the Olympic Games, let us return briefly to Olympia and ancient Greece, to the place where it all began.

 Today only three remaining columns could be seen, and they look stunning.

 To the right of the temple of Hera, there is Metron, the temple of Cybele, the Mother of the Gods from 4th BC.

 Among them, there are ruins of the Nymphaion, a monumental semi-circular fountain.
-It supplied the sanctuary via water by a 4-kilometre long aqueduct fed by local springs in the hill.
+It supplied the sanctuary via water by a 4 kilometres long aqueduct fed by local springs on the hill.
 According to the inscription, Herodotus Atticus was a financier of the aqueduct, and his wife Aspasia Annia Regilla paid for the fountain.
 Also, she dedicated to Zeus the statue of a bull, which once stood in the centre of the fountain.

 Today you can see it in the Olympia Archeological Museum, together with marble statues of members of the Roman Imperial Antonine dynasty and the family of Herodes Atticus.

 Welcome to the Stadium, the place where the first Olympic Games were held!

 Altis sanctuary and stadium are connected by the Crypt, a stone passageway, built at the end of the 3rd century BC.

 And when I walked between its walls, I tried to imagine the view of the stadium and the roar of the crowd outside the walls in ancient times.